 I have attended pie night for as long as I can remember, and have participated in the baking of pies since my hands have been able to hold a spoon.
 So kind of a long time.

 My Aunt Debbie always made the pie crusts.
 She would stand at the food processor covered in flour all night, rolling out crusts for all of the pies.
 And the crusts always turned out perfect.
 Flaky and soft, delicate, but not flimsy.
 Everything you want a pie crust to be.

 Somewhere along the way, a “Pie Night Recipes and Other Trade Secrets” cookbook was made for all of the women in our family so that we all have a copy of all of the Pie Night recipes.
 I refer to it all the time for our classic family recipes.

 Aunt Debbie passed away a couple of years ago, but we still have pie night.
 And we still use her pie crust recipe.
 It’s the only one we will ever use.
 It truly is the best pie crust ever.

 A tender, flaky whole wheat pie crust made without shortnening.
-It's the perfect all-purpose base sure to make any pie more delicious!
+It's the perfect all-purpose base sure to make any pie more delicious and nutritious!